Posted on: November 19th, 2023

 There are few things in life quite as simple as sitting down and having a conversation with someone.
-Whether it be small talk about the weather, or debating the meaning of life, the actual process itself is very straight-forward.
+Whether it be small talk about the weather, or debating the meaning of life at 2am, the actual process itself is very straight-forward.

-However, mediation, on the surface, is no ordinary conversation.
-As a means of conflict resolution, it might actually look incredibly complicated, especially when you consider the role of the mediator.
-As a result, it can be very beneficial to just “keep it simple”.
+However, mediation is no ordinary conversation.
+From the outside, it can appear incredibly complicated, especially when you consider the role of the mediator.

-For starters, mediators have to adapt to a potentially infinite number of possibilities and variables (see our ‘Flexibility’ article).
-Whether it be the types of participants, the different styles of communication, or even the agreement at the end of it all, there are many things that could go right or wrong.
-Of course, this could throw up a number of obstacles or challenges, all of which they need to be prepared for without any prior warning.
-As mediators, it is our job to facilitate the process, keeping it on track whilst also adjusting to what is happening in the present moment.
+For starters, mediators have to adapt to an infinite number of possibilities and variables.
+Whether it be the types of participants, the different styles of communication, or indeed the history of the dispute, there are many things that can affect how the mediation runs and whether it will or won’t be ‘successful’.
+These variables can - and will - throw up a number of obstacles and challenges, all of which the mediator needs to be prepared to deal with on the fly.

 3. Preparing to work on the dispute